llpeterson/direct/framing.md

 ## Bit-Oriented Protocols (HDLC)

-Unlike these byte-oriented protocols, a bit-oriented protocol is not concerned with byte boundaries—it simply views the frame as a collection of bits.
+Unlike byte-oriented protocols, a bit-oriented protocol is not concerned with byte boundaries—it simply views the frame as a collection of bits.
 These bits might come from some character set, such as ASCII; they might be pixel values in an image; or they could be